15 Apr Can I Change The Locks? By Joanna Diamantopoulos

 If the issue of who stays and who is to go and stay away becomes difficult to resolve, then the issue can be dealt with one of two ways.
 It may be possible for the resident partner to apply to the Police for an intervention order if you feel that the non-resident partner’s actions are threatening and harassing.

-Otherwise, you can consult a family lawyer such as myself to assist you in resolving this issue informally by agreement or by way of an application to the Federal Circuit Court or Family Court for an order for sole use and occupation, which can be made at the same time you apply for orders for division of all of the property of the marriage or relationship.
+Otherwise, you can consult the family lawyers Adelaide SA such as myself to assist you in resolving this issue informally by agreement or by way of an application to the Federal Circuit Court or Family Court for an order for sole use and occupation, which can be made at the same time you apply for orders for division of all of the property of the marriage or relationship.

 If you or someone you know is faced with such an issue, call us now on 08 8276 7955.